ryanjerving/follow-the-money/README.md

 As it turns out, this reduction applied to all county and municipal governments which, statewide, are only seeing a 55% return of revenue in the form of aid, as compared with 63% in 1996 (and as compared with the 90% "return to origin" goal of the revenue sharing arrangement first put in place in Wisconsin in 1911).
 I was interested in looking at snapshot for 2015, the most recent year for which data is available, to see how average this 55% average is across the state.

 Of course most raw revenue -- and most aid returned -- would be to the more heavily populated areas.
-But even when normalized by looking at the per capita numbers, I suspected that we'd find a clear correlation between the size of a city, village, or town and the amount of revenue each person can be said to generate.
+But even when normalized by looking at the per capita numbers, I suspected that we'd find a clear correlation between the population density of a city, village, or town and the amount of revenue each person can be said to generate.
+This scatter chart uses the population number the DOR provides as an imperfect-but-close-enough proxy for density.